 He responded rightly within the context of his circumstances.
 God’s voice isn’t foolish.
 God’s voice sounds like faithfulness and reliability.
 I will say it again, Jesus is discerning and responding.
 The enemy is quoting scripture, and Jesus actively discerns a no fly zone here!
 He is an emphatic, no, I know my Father’s voice!
 I KNOW my dad’s voice, “do not put the Lord your God to the test”.
 I AM IN relationship with him this doesn’t fit with the context of the whole counsel of God this doesn’t fit what he just told me.
 Jesus isn’t here to test God.
 God won’t say throw yourself in to danger.
 Jesus trusts the Fatherly care of God without disbelief or a need to prove it on demand.

 Worship the Lord your God and serve him only.
-The temptation is the prize the promise fulfilled without the process. ahead of cheeses or three years of intense and God honoring ministry.
-Consider a young girl had not been raised from the dead, the blind man had not received their site, the woman at the well had not been proclaimed and told that Christ was the Messiah.
+The temptation is to take the prize, the promise fulfilled without the process ahead of Jesus.
+Jesus had a pre-ordained plan from God, three years of intense and God honoring ministry.
+He would need to perform signs, and walk in a demonstration of the Spirit’s power.
+Consider a young girl had not been raised from the dead, the blind man had not received their sight, the woman at the well had not been proclaimed and told that Christ was the Messiah.
 Jesus values the process.
 Jesus also will not take what is offered because it’s coming from the wrong hand.
 Jesus before fulfillment of God’s promise serves God and worships God and waits for God’s timing, we see the cross, the crucifixion, and the resurrection had to happen.
 Jesus keeps the main thing the main thing.
 God is honored God’s way.

 The point of worship isn’t to draw attention to self but to give our attention to God.
 Ashley Peterson

 It’s an act of humility to bow down.
 The posture is interesting to me here.
 When we sing to God we say I am less than you.
 Jesus knows it’s not about the ultimate prize and splendor of the world.
 It’s about a greater KINGDOM.
 His Father is worthy as Lord of a better KINGCOM.
 Jesus came to bring us something more.
 Something beyond what we already know.
 Jesus reorientates our understanding of what is priority.
 Worship reorientates us.
-When everything and the enemy is pulling we find our way back to what matters in worship.
+When everything around us AND the enemy is pulling we find our way back to what matters in and through worship.

 Worship exposes that what enemy offers is never enough.
 Jesus knew in this frail 40 days fast as he was famished ie beyond hungry what the important things are to sustain us.
 Worship God.